The Challenge: Reduce Barriers to Electrification for MHD Fleets

 About MHD Mobile Charging Solutions

-The Medium- and Heavy-Duty Mobile Charging Solutions Program will address barriers to fleet electrification related to both charging station installation and vehicle cost.
-"Mobile charging" refers to any type of charging station technology that does not require grid-interconnection and can be disconnected and transported between locations, e.g., mobile off-grid charging stations or mobile skid-mounted chargers.
+The Medium- and Heavy-Duty Mobile Charging Solutions Program addresses barriers to fleet electrification related to charging station installation and vehicle cost.
+“Mobile charging” refers to any type of semi-permanent, off-grid, and grid-flexible charging solutions that help fleet owners electrify without the need for immediate large-scale investments in infrastructure.
 MassCEC’s consultant team, led by CALSTART and supported by Better Together Brain Trust, Industrial Economics, and KB-Mac, will provide both technical and financial support for four fleets interested in piloting mobile charging solutions.

-In addition to providing mobile charging solutions, the program will provide financial support for fleets interested in procuring MHD EVs.
-Participating fleets will receive up to $50,000 per vehicle for up to four vehicles.
+In addition to providing selected fleets with technical and implementation support for mobile charging solutions, the program will provide financial support for fleets interested in procuring MHD EVs.

 The program will focus on serving fleets located or operating within Environmental Justice Communities (EJCs), Gateway Cities, and communities in Massachusetts overburdened by air pollution.
 It will also prioritize fleets owned or operated by Minority and/or Women Owned Business Enterprises (MWBEs).